-However, Facebook, business-plan-be-praised, doesn’t want to let it look like a void of empty performance of fake-smile social favour vampires, so they do their best to animate the stinking corpse of my facebook profile, and make it appear that interesting things are happening.
+However, Facebook, business-plan-be-praised, doesn’t want to let it look like a void of empty performance of fake-smile social favour vampires, so they do their best to animate the stinking corpse of my Facebook profile, to let it seem that interesting things are happening.
 So easy to look like you actually log in!
 Wow!
 Much peer engagement!
 Very influencer!

-And Twitter; Who has time for the twitters?
-People who manage your “engagement” with their “brand”, that’s who.
+And Twitters; Who has time for the Twitters?
+Presidents and other unsavoury persons!
+People who manage your “engagement” with their “brand”!

 But don’t worry, social media’s woefully dysfunctional profit motive makes it easy for you to look like an engaged individual.